stablekernel/aqueduct/_posts/2016-06-19-http_overview.md

 Aqueduct responds to HTTP requests.
 The primary components of handling HTTP requests are as follows:

 - Routing HTTP Requests by their path
-- Managing a stream of `Request`s that `RequestController`s listen to, which respond to requests are pass them downstream
+- Managing a stream of `Request`s that `RequestController`s listen to, which respond to requests passed to them downstream
 - Subclassing `RequestSink` to provide initialization and an entry point for HTTP requests into an application
-- Creating `Application` instances and spread them across isolates (threads)
+- Creating `Application` instances and spreading them across isolates (threads)
 - Using `HTTPController`s to respond to requests
-- Using more focused RequestControllers like `ManagedObjectController` and `QueryController`
+- Using more focused `RequestController`s like `ManagedObjectController` and `QueryController`
 - Decoding HTTP request bodies and encoding objects into HTTP response bodies
 - Handling CORS requests